 A majority of our supply chain incorporates business partners and professional consultancy services, namely financial or legal specialists, or organisations that partner with NES in the mobilisation of personnel.
 A further proportion of our supply chain is linked to commodities, such as utilities, workplace equipment and welfare provisions.

-Risk Management & Controls
+Our Management Controls

 This Statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the Company’s slavery and human trafficking statement for the financial year ending 31st October 2018.
 Content has been approved on behalf of the Board of Directors.